 Who are some visual artists you admire?

-JM: Paul Clay is a heavy hitter for me.
+JM: Paul Klee is a heavy hitter for me.
 Diana Cooper, who teaches here and is a good friend of mine, has had a very big influence on me.
 I listen to a lot of music, and I think that arguably the influences coming to me from music are more important to me than the visual art.
 Specifically, Peter Seligman, he’s also a friend of mine.
 Josephine Halvorson ’07 is someone who has more recently entered my mental space.

 What classes are you taking?